Jeff Anderson (2015)

 Mandy DeVries (2014)

-Mandy DeVries, a 2007 BVU graduate, is an outpatient pharmacist at the Mayo Clinic in Rochester, MN.
+Mandy DeVries, a 2007 BVU graduate, is an outpatient pharmacist at the Mayo Clinic in Rochester, Minn.
 While at BVU, Mandy majored in chemistry with a minor in mathematics.
 At the end of her sophomore year, she completed a Summer Undergraduate Laboratory Internship at Ames Lab (part of the Department of Energy) with a focus on organic chemistry.
 She completed her coursework at BVU in December 2006, and completed pharmacy school at The Ohio State University in 2011.
 The locations of her pharmaceutical rotations included: Indian Health Services, Genoa Healthcare (a mental healthcare pharmacy), Mayo Clinic Health Systems in Austin doing inpatient pharmacy work, Walgreens, and CVS Management.

 Bo Leonard (2013)